Fitzhume:(to an army of ninjas) This is my sister. You can all have her!

 In Dawn of the Dead, Roger and Peter frequently punch out and knock back zombies with ease when facing them all at once.
 And then a lone zombie "disguised" as a mannequin catches Roger off guard and has to be dispatched without any ease at all.

 In Face/Off it seems that all FBI agents, cops, security staff, and special agents are inept at facing off against Castor Troy.
-Troy kills them by the dozens single handedly in the beginning until Sean Archer has a chance to face him one on one (for some reason the dozens of other agents stay out of the action).
-Troy reduces these agents to mere red shirts all throughout the film, when in reality they would be much better trained.
+In just the opening shootout, Castor offs FBI agents single handedly with just two pistols (and at one point a shotgun he takes from a dead SWAT officer) until Sean Archer has a chance to face him one on one (for some reason the dozens of other agents stay out of the action - but then again, Archer's pursuit of Castor is more or less driven by personal issues).
+Castor reduces these agents to mere red shirts all throughout the film, when in reality said agents should be much better trained to have the upper hand in a gunfight.
+Not even the SWAT teams are immune as many of the agents shot dead during the shootout at Dietrich's loft are wearing paramilitary gear and submachine guns.
+Seriously, the Los Angeles FBI field office has to be running short of men to adequately staff it by the end of the movie.

 In Pirates of the Caribbean: At World's End, toward the end when the pirates find themselves outnumbered and outgunned and standing off against the East India Company's hundreds strong fleet it turns out that the EIC only bothered to send one ship into combat — Davy Jones's ship.
 The rest stood back and didn't bother joining in the battle.
 Of course, it kinda makes sense to send an extremely powerful and essentially immortal ship to do battle with a single pirate ship, especially if you can take the other ships alive when they surrender. saves lives, saves money, and it's just good business.